Anatomy, physiology and disease conditions

 The Affections of Specific Parts and Conditions Encountered at Post-Mortem Inspection in Abattoirs is hoped to provide a tool for day-to-day inspection decisions in the abattoir environment, the former now updated to provide an guide to conditions encountered at ante mortem inspection.

-- Diseases of sheep
+Diseases of Sheep

-- Conditions encountered at ovine post mortem inspection
+SECTION FIVE: Conditions encountered at ovine post mortem inspection

 Andy Grist is the Continuing Education Manager and part time lecturer at the Bristol University School of Clinical Veterinary Science at Langford.
 He worked for the UK Governments Meat Hygiene Service for 10 years as a Meat Hygiene Inspector in red meat, white meat and Wild Game abattoirs and was awarded the 2006 MHS Merit Trophy for services to meat inspection.